degatchi/Blockchain-Alpha/readme.md

 ### Leo Alt: Researcher and Formal Verification Lead at the Ethereum Foundation
 Q) Do you have any advice for people who would like to go into this area of using formal verification on blockchain protocols and smart contracts?
 E.g. what are the pre-requisites?
 And if one is interested, what are the companies that we can apply for?
-A) I think learning how to use the FV tools to their best, and a bit of how they work, will give you both practical experience in the topic + give you pointers to learn more about the theoretical aspects if you're interested.
+<br />A) I think learning how to use the FV tools to their best, and a bit of how they work, will give you both practical experience in the topic + give you pointers to learn more about the theoretical aspects if you're interested.
 As far as companies go I can't really say specific names, but I guess companies that use FV for their audits.

 As a very quick thought, accesses that public/external functions give, unsafe external calls and assembly.